MuralDevKit/mural-integrations-sdk/storybook/README.md

 * It doesn't work, what should I do?

-Lerna (the monorepo tooling) is something a bit finicky, so `cd` in the monorepo root and run `npx lerna bootstrap`.
+Lerna (the monorepo tooling) is something a bit finicky, so `cd` in the monorepo root and run `npx lerna bootstrap` and then `npx lerna run build`.